 - Once-daily dosing — may make it easy to fit Lialda into your schedule.

-Lialda is the only once-daily mesalamine approved to help get active, mild to moderate UC into remission, as shown in two 8-week clinical trials, and help keep it there, as shown in a separate 6-month study.
+Lialda is a once-daily mesalamine approved to help get active, mild to moderate UC into remission, as shown in two 8-week clinical trials, and help keep it there, as shown in a separate 6-month study.

 Getting started with Lialda (mesalamine)